iBert Safe T Seat

 While hands-down the simplest front-mounting seat to install, the mounting system does have some drawbacks.
 First, to use the bike without the seat, the entire mounting bracket must be removed.
 Without the seat, the bracket protrudes 7 to 8 inches out from the stem and becomes a safety hazard.
 Second, the seat does have a slight wobble to it once installed.
 The wobble we experienced wasn’t substantial enough to be deemed to “safety hazard,” but was quite noticeable during a side-by-side comparison with the BoBike Mini’s.

 Concerns with iBert

 Two main concerns became apparent during our testing.
 First, while the plastic leg extensions prevent the legs from the front wheel, it does not prevent them from placing them on the handlebars during a ride.
 As shown below, a one-year-old tester (I know, I know no helmet!!!
-NOT okay and illegal in most states!), repeatedly put his foot onto the handlebars during a ride and actually feel asleep with his foot in a potentially hazardous position.
+NOT okay and illegal in most states!), repeatedly put his foot onto the handlebars during a ride and actually fell asleep with his foot in a potentially hazardous position.
 Second, while the low backrest made it easier for riders to get on and off the saddle of the bike, it actually prevented the shoulder straps from staying in place.

-As found with the two models of the BoBike (shown below), a higher back rest not only provides additional support for the child but prevents their straps from falling down.
+As found with the two models of the BoBike (shown below), a higher backrest not only provides additional support for the child but prevents their straps from falling down.

 As many reviewers contest, the iBert is a simple, easy to use front-mounted bike seat that your kids will certainly love.
 While there is definitely room for improvement, if you can’t afford a BoBike or Yepp seat, or if you are concerned with compatibility, the iBert is worthy of your consideration.
-If however, you plan on mounting the seat to a bike that will used without the bike seat on a regular basis, I highly recommend upgrading to a Yepp or BoBike.
+If however, you plan on mounting the seat to a bike that will be used without the bike seat on a regular basis, I highly recommend upgrading to a Yepp or BoBike.